khoeger/khoeger.github.io/_posts/2021-01-20-artistic-research-web-vr-collaborations.md

 published: true
 ---

 Amidst the craze of the pandemic and election art life and university life went on.
 I made projects, learned about research in art and experiments in art, led a lab section, and formed a few opinions about creating collaborative work.
+I gave an overview of my practice and gave an interview.
+Read more to learn what I have been working on between September 2020 and now.

 ## Projects

 ### Web VR
 I created **Mirrored Affirmations** and **It Happened This Year** in an attempt to bring the gallery experience to the experiencer as the experiencer is reluctant to physically enter galleries during the pandemic.
-It was a project created with the Critique course in mind.
+Both projects were created with the Critique course in mind.

 #### **Mirrored Affirmations**, 2020